2001228oladipo/TourApp/README.md

 # TourApp
-A RGU java assignment on Tourism Application
+A RGU java exam on Tourism Application